spire-labs/poc-monorepo/README.md

 ## Enforcer

-As seen in the notion documentation above, the enforcer takes preconfirmation requests from the gateway and submits validity conditions to the preconfirmation slashing contract.
+The enforcer takes preconfirmation requests from the gateway and submits validity conditions to the preconfirmation slashing contract.

 <!-- image -->